125th Street station (IRT Lenox Avenue Line): Service changes and station renovations

 In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, and the original line was divided into an H-shaped system.
 Local trains were sent to South Ferry, while express trains used the new Clark Street Tunnel to Brooklyn.

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations with the introduction of "R-type" rolling stock.
 These fleet contained rollsigns with numbered designations for each service.
 The first such fleet, the R12, was put into service in 1948.
 The route to White Plains Road, formerly the route to West Farms, became known as the 2, while the route to Lenox Avenue–145th Street became the 3.
 The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the station's platforms.
 In 1959, all 2 and 3 trains became express.
 In November 1959, the Warshaw Construction Company received a contract to remove fifteen entrance/exit kiosks on IRT lines, including four at the 125th Street station.
 This was part of a citywide initiative to remove the kiosks, which obstructed motorists' views of pedestrians.

 On May 23, 1968, poet Henry Dumas was fatally shot by a New York City Transit Police officer on the station's southbound platform.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 Starting on March 2, 1998, the tunnel was reconstructed along with the cracked tunnel floor.
 This was done to correct a major water problem that had existed for many years due to the presence of the Harlem Creek and other underground streams, which caused extensive flooding, water damage, and seepage problems that occasionally contributed to severe service disruptions.
 The project cost $82 million and was finished on October 12, 1998.
 During the reconstruction, many trains were rerouted via the IRT Lexington Avenue Line, while the trains were rerouted to the 137th Street–City College station on the IRT Broadway–Seventh Avenue Line.
 Each of the two Lenox Avenue Line tracks were alternately taken out of service and supplemental shuttle bus service connecting to other lines in the area were provided for much of this time.

 The MTA announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.
 As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.
+The MTA also refurbished the station in 2026.

+In January 2026, Governor Kathy Hochul announced that she would request funding to extend the Second Avenue Subway along 125th Street.
+Although Phase 2 of the line's construction was initially planned to extend only to 125th Street and Lexington Avenue, Hochul's proposal called for additional connections to existing stations at Lenox Avenue, St. Nicholas Avenue, and Broadway.